 The Learning Context Project defines a LifeLong Learner model, which is fundamental to all our Learning Analytics activities.
-The learner model includes context information in order give valueable feedback or recommendations and to allow self-reflection on the daily tasks or learning activities.
+The learner model includes context information in order give valuable feedback or recommendations and to allow self-reflection on the daily tasks or learning activities.
 Nowadays, learning does not necessarily take place at home or in school / university.
-Due to the vastly growing number of smartphone / tablet users, learning can take place everywhere and everytime.
-Such a scenario creates many new opportunities to improve learning by making use of a set of the various context information that can be gathered by modern (mobile) devices or of information about the learners themselves, for example their interests, knowledge or goals.
+Due to the vastly growing number of smartphone / tablet users, learning can take place everywhere and every time.
+Such a scenario creates many new opportunities to improve learning by making use of a set of various context information that can be gathered by modern (mobile) devices or of information about the learners themselves, for example their interests, knowledge or goals.

 AIX - Future Teaching & Learning